ibalpinar/ibalpinar/README.md

 ### Hi there 👋

-Let's start with my very simple motto:
+Let's start with my simple and humble motto:

 #### "Get atomically better every day and put at least one brick in your knowledge base."